LinusNEP/TCC-IRoNL/README.md

     - Intel Realsense D435i Camera - `sensor_msgs/Image`, `sensor_msgs/PointCloud2`
 - Robot's base frame: `base_link`
 - Map frame: `map`

+### Run TCC-IRoNL on your Own Robot
+Configure your robot using the ROS topic configurations described in the table above.
+Then, follow the instructions to launch **T4 - T6** as shown above and begin interacting with the robot.
+Keep in mind that sending navigation tasks like "navigate to xxx's office" will require you to update the task dictionary (`task_dict.yaml`) with the approximate `x, y, z` coordinates of the task environment.
+You can extract such coordinate information from LiDAR or point-cloud data.
+For custom commands such as move forward, turn right etc, and queries, no additional configurations are needed."

 ## License
 ![Creative Commons licenses 4.0](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png)